datacentricdesign/lab/collections/_posts/2020-03-24-dcdhub-sdk-python.md

 Select, download and install the latest version of Python 3 for your system
 <a href="https://www.python.org/downloads/release/python-372/" target="_blank">here</a>.

+### Adding Python commands to your PATH

+In order to use Python scripts efficiently from command lines (e.g. the terminal in Atom below), you'll need to include your new Python directory in your system PATH.

 * Only for Windows

+The way to adjust your PATH in Windows will differ depending on what version of Windows you have installed.
+For most users you can do one of the following:

-Once installed, go to 'Start > System > Properties > Advanced System Properties > Environment Variable' In User Variables, double click on 'Path'.
-At the end of the line, add a semi-colon <b>;</b> (without space), followed by:
+- Go to 'Start > System > Properties > Advanced System Properties >
+Environment Variable' In User Variables, double click on 'Path'.
+- Right-click start > search > ’Edit Environment Variables’

+At the end of the line (or, in Windows 10, click 'new'), add a semi-colon <b>;</b> (without space), followed by:

  ```bash
  C:\Users\YOUR_USERNAME\AppData\Local\Programs\Python\Python37;C:\Users\YOUR_USERNAME\AppData\Local\Programs\Python\Python37 \Scripts